Krezme/Comp280-ga246525/readme.md

 To play the AI Showcase please open it in The editor.

-The build for the game is in the documentation folder called The Hued Trails.zip
+The build for the networking game is in the documentation folder called The Hued Trails.zip

 Used assets: